ajakubek/python-llist/docs/index.rst

 .. moduleauthor:: Rafał Gałczyński <rafal.galczynski@gmail.com>

 This module implements linked list data structures.
-Currently two types of lists are supported: a doubly linked :class:`DLList` and a singly linked :class:`SLList`.
+Currently two types of lists are supported: a doubly linked :class:`dllist` and a singly linked :class:`sllist`.

-All data types defined in this module support efficient O(1)) insertion and removal of elements (except removal in SLList).
+All data types defined in this module support efficient O(1)) insertion and removal of elements (except removal in sllist).
 Random access to elements using index is O(n).
 It does however cache the most recently accessed node which allows O(1) access to consecutive indexes.

-:class:`DLList` objects
+:class:`dllist` objects
 -----------------------

-.. class:: DLList([iterable])
+.. class:: dllist([iterable])

    Return a new doubly linked list initialized with elements from *iterable*.
-   If *iterable* is not specified, the new :class:`DLList` is empty.
+   If *iterable* is not specified, the new :class:`dllist` is empty.

-   DLList objects provide the following attributes:
+   dllist objects provide the following attributes:

    .. attribute:: first

-      First :class:`DLListNode` object in the list. `None` if list is empty.
+      First :class:`dllistnode` object in the list. `None` if list is empty.
       This attribute is read-only.

    .. attribute:: last

-      Last :class:`DLListNode` object in the list. `None` if list is empty.
+      Last :class:`dllistnode` object in the list. `None` if list is empty.
       This attribute is read-only.

    .. attribute:: size